 additional skills required

-5. excellent written and verbal communication skills.
+- excellent written and verbal communication skills

-6. strong problem-solving and critical thinking skills.
+- strong problem solving and critical thinking skills

 minimum job experience requirements

-any candidate offered employment, must submit to a background investigation, to include:
+must be of good moral character.
+If offered employment, must submit to a background investigation, to include:

 preferred qualifications

-prior law enforcement or security experience preferred.
+- prior security experience preferred

 university classification

-public safety
+university classification public safety

 flsa classification

-non-exempt
+flsa classification non-exempt

 schedule/work hours